microsoft/vscode-ts-tslint/README.md

 # Using a different version of tslint than the version that is bundled with the extension

 The extension comes with a particular version of tslint.
-If you want to use a different version then you have to use `npm` install the `tslint-languageservice` module and `tslint` as a peer to the TypeScript version you want to use.
+If you want to use a different version then you have to use `npm` install the `tslint-language-service` module and `tslint` as a peer to the TypeScript version you want to use.
 The modules folder should have the following layout:
 - node_modules
   - typescript